 The height of buildings must not exceed the limit of 291 metres above sea level (the horizontal level of the airport, where the natural ground is about 245–260 metres above sea level), according to the limit study conducted through Air Traffic Control and approved by the Civil Aviation Authority.
 The limit study also stipulates other elevation thresholds from which it is necessary to individually assess the influence of building on the airport’s landing and communication equipment.
 In the case of the Ostrava-Mošnov Strategic Industrial Zone, this threshold is 273 metres above sea level.

 The industrial zone is located near the Leoš Janáček International Airport, which is the largest regional airport in the Czech Republic with regular domestic and international traffic.
 The airport operates regular and charter flights, including cargo transportation.
 The airport is equipped for the handling of air cargo and it has its own storage facilities.
 In 2020, a regular Ostrava – Warsaw line and a temporary Ostrava – Prague line were added.
 Both are operated by LOT Polish Airlines.
-There is also a new air cargo line which connected Ostrava with Cologne, Germany.
+There is also a new air cargo line that connected Ostrava with Cologne, Germany.
 Ostrava Airport has managed to sign a contract with one of the largest logistics companies in the world, UPS.
-From the end of April 2021, passengers will be able to use the new regular line between Ostrava and Kiev, Ukraine.
+From the end of April 2021, passengers will be able to use the new regular line between Ostrava and Kyiv, Ukraine.
 The new air connection will be operated by SkyUP Airlines

 The area has a railway line that connects the airport with the municipality of Sedlnice, which then runs further to Studénka where it connects to the main railway corridor between Ostrava and Prague or Brno.
 There is a roofed terminal building, which is connected to the airport check-in hall by a covered corridor.
 Therefore, the passengers can get from the train to the airport without worrying about rain.
 The rail connection may also be used by investors from the development site.